Tutorial

 8. Indeed, the points are in UTM, EPSG:26917 (UTM Zone 17N to be exact).
 In the best circumstances, when importing GPS data, we will know the CRS.

-9. Note that the CSV file loads as a table – no points are displayed on the map.
-Lets fix that.
+NOTE: the CSV file loads as a table – no points are displayed on the map.
+Lets fix that in Section 2 below.

 2. Convert the CSV file into a Spatial Layer

-1. On the Manage Layers Toolbar, click on the Add Delimited Text Layer, and do the following:
+1. On the Manage Layers Toolbar, click on the Add Delimited Text Layer button (4th down) and set the following parameters:

 • Select the CSV file in the tutorial folder.